qrbotslab/Jetson-OrinNX-Kernel-Patch/README.md

-# Flashing Guide for Jetson Orin Developer Kit
+# Flashing Guide for Jetson Orin for QBITS Carrier Board

 ## Table of Contents
 - [Downloading Resources](#downloading-resources)